3Fruit picking jobs—what to expect

 Weeding

-“A weed is a plant in the wrong place at the wrong time” and a threat to crops.
-You will be tasked with removing unwanted plants from a specific area and it may feel like boot camp training since you’ll spend your day crawling in the field.
+Weeds are a threat to crops.
+For this job, you will be tasked with removing unwanted plants from a specific area.
+It may feel like boot camp training, since you’ll spend your day crawling in the field.

 Pruning

-Pruning means trimming a tree, shrub, or bush by cutting away dead or overgrown branches or stems, especially to encourage growth.
+Pruning means trimming a tree, shrub or bush by cutting away dead or overgrown branches or stems, mainly to encourage growth.
 It’s a skilled job you can learn on site and work your way into it, and it pays relatively well.
 However, pruning season is typically in late fall or during the winter, after harvest time, so expect adverse weather conditions (cold temperatures, rain, etc.).

 Thinning

 Before harvest time, thinning is often needed to remove some plants to allow the others more room to grow.
-You will be shown the smallest fruits to pick up and learn a few techniques.
+You will be taught the techniques for identifying the smallest fruits to remove.
 This task requires patience and a good eye.

 Planting